lenkakt/zephyr-os-labs/README.rst

 -------------
 Target boards
 -------------
-The first release is created for the qemu_x86 and qemu_cortex_m0.
+The first release is tested on qemu_x86 and qemu_cortex_m0 and qemu_cortex_rt (user-space).
 Later on, the examples for the Hardwario Chester platform, which is used in our labs, shall be added.

 ---------------
 Target audience